-The "User Management" section of the "Configuration" tab allows you to assign specific roles to your Timetracker users.
+The "User Management" section of the "Configuration" tab allows administrators to assign specific roles to your Timetracker users.
 This section is only viewable by those users who are both Project Collection administrators in TFS/VSTS and Timetracker administrators.
 If you are a Project Collection admin but not yet a Timetracker admin, you will see the "Administrators" section instead.
 For more information, see "How to Set Yourself As An Admin".

 - The left "Users" panel lists all valid users in your Team Services account, with a "Search" text field at the top.

 - The right "Roles" panel displays the various "Roles" with access descriptions of the Timetracker tabs/pages that are accessible to each role.